2DMatSci/ML_Raman_tBLG/README.md

 # Machine Learning Raman tBLG

 This repository holds the example code and reduced dataset to determine the twist angle of twisted bilayer graphene (tBLG) from its Raman spectrum.
-The code and the datasets are simplified versions of those used in (_publication_)
+The code is a functional version of that used in the published paper (_ACS Applied Nano Materials_ 5, 1356-1366, **2022** doi:10.1021/acsanm.1c03928).

 ## Usage